Archive for September, 2006

 Friday, September 1st, 2006

-Drawings have a job to do: to provide viewers with more than just a pretty picture.
+“Drawings have a job to do: to provide viewers with more than just a pretty picture.
+There are tones implied through those tones!”

 I really want stress here that a drawing is not a photograph, and a photograph is not a drawing.
-Obvious… you’d think so, but a lot of Artists even believe that every drawing needs to be perfectly realistic.
-Photographs might be the source of inspiration or for details that memory has missed or forgotten, but never to duplicate.
-Drawings that are copied attempting to produce an exact visual likeness, relying purely on the photo, lack a certain warmth no matter how well rendered they are.
-This is a hot topic with Artists, not arising out of elitist attitudes at all, but because Art includes the human factor.
+Photographs might be the source of inspiration and for details that memory has missed or forgotten.
+Illustrations that are copied with attempts to produce an exact visual likeness, relying purely on the photo, lack a certain warmth no matter how well rendered they are.
+Art involves the human factor.
 A photo is a product of a machine; the visual details are copied with no sense or emotion; it does what it’s been designed to do.
-Drawings are unique representations of all that we sense as well as see.
-We interpret character of a subject not only visually, but also through our multidimensional senses and intelligence.
+Drawings are subjective representations of all that we sense as well as see.